Alegres/awstraining-cicd-hands-on/README.md

 # Preparation
 1. Fork base repository to your account
    * https://github.com/Alegres/awstraining-cicd
+2. Clone fork to your computer
+3. Replace <<ACCOUNT_ID>> in the whole project with your AWS Account ID
+4. Go to ```aws-infrastructure/terraform/wrapper.properties``` file and set **UNIQUE_BUCKET_STRING** to some unique value that will be used as your Terraform state bucekt name
-2. Go to Settings -> Secrets and variables and setup AWS credentials
+5. Go to Settings -> Secrets and variables and setup AWS credentials
    * BACKEND_EMEA_TEST_AWS_KEY
    * BACKEND_EMEA_TEST_AWS_SECRET